hpe-storage/python-3parclient/README.rst

 Requirements
 ============
-This branch requires 3.1.3 version MU1 or later of the HPE 3PAR firmware This branch requires 4.3.1 version of the HPE Primera firmware This branch requires 9.3.0 version of the HPE Alletra 9000 firmware File Persona capabilities require HPE 3PAR firmware 3.2.1 Build 46 or later.
+This branch requires 3.1.3 version MU1 or later of the HPE 3PAR firmware.
+This branch requires 4.3.1 version of the HPE Primera firmware.
+This branch requires 9.3.0 version of the HPE Alletra 9000 firmware.
+File Persona capabilities require HPE 3PAR firmware 3.2.1 Build 46 or later.

 Capabilities